WebOfTrust/keri/docs/Q-and-A.md

 * Layer 1 (settlement layer): Where other `DID`s use blockchains or databases to register identities and settle 'transactions' between between, `DDO`s, and `VC`s, KERI uses homegrown native structures: `KEL` and `KERL`.
 *(@henkvancann)*
 * Layer 2 (communication layer): Non-existing in KERI, because KERI is end-verifiable.
 KERI can use any other means of communication between actors in the ecosystem
 * Layer 3 (transaction layer): Since KERI focuses on the more fundamental part of authentication for the internet, you won't find matching functionality for usual trust-over-IP transaction like VCs or money.
-VCs (layer 3) relate to KERI only as content hashpointers in KELs, there are no native structures for VCs present in KERI.
+VCs (layer 3) relate to KERI only as content hash pointers in KELs, there are no native structures for VCs present in KERI.
 * Layer 4 (application layer): Same: KERI is non-existing in this layer.

 To summarize: **Once we talk DID, we already talk about layers above KERI.**\